What is a Postpartum Doula?

 The DO’s and DON’TS

 To become a Doula, offering non-medical support, training is not a legal requirement.
 However most people feel more confident with a qualification.
 In addition the extra support system of like minded people around them as they start a new career, can be invaluable.
-In my training, I found a tribe of others who have become part of my journey.
+I definetly wanted to feel 'part of' so I joined Doula UK.

 Doula UK is the non profit association of doulas in this country, providing accreditation to its members, and guidance on best practice.
 It was founded back in 2001.
 Their goal was to “promote life-changing support from skilled doulas for families in the childbearing year regardless of circumstance”.
 Doula UK also advocates for better support for UK families in general.
 There are approximately 700 doulas working across the UK.
 To become a Doula UK member, you must compete an approved training course, and then undertake a rigorous mentoring and recognition process.
 Doula UK offers solid support and guidance to its members, whilst providing the client with a guaranteed level of expertise.